New Seahawks RB Ken Walker III ‘a rocket’ in first rookie minicamp

 Walker made a good impression, anyway, in the light, 45-minute workout Friday.
 During one passing drill, he made a nice adjustment on his route and used one hand to haul in a wayward pass from undrafted rookie QB Levi Lewis.

-Walker says he prefers to go by Ken (he was listed as Kenneth when he was drafted).
+Walker said he prefers to go by Ken (he was listed as Kenneth when he was drafted).
 The 21-year-old Arlington, Tennessee, native is listed at 5-foot-9, 211 pounds on the Seahawks roster, and he had no complaints about his first day on the job.

-“I gotta say it was more excitement, you know, being around the guys,” said Walker, who ran 1,636 yards in 12 games last year for Michigan State and won the Doak Walker Award as college football’s best running back.
+“I gotta say it was more excitement, you know, being around the guys,” said Walker, who ran for 1,636 yards in 12 games last year for Michigan State and won the Doak Walker Award as college football’s best running back.
 “It made it much easier for me to just come and be who I am.”

 Running back is generally seen as a plug-and-play position for rookies, and it’s reasonable to expect one as accomplished as Walker to make a relatively smooth transition to the NFL.

-Walker said it helps too that Michigan State ran a pro-style offense.
+Walker said it helps, too, that Michigan State ran a pro-style offense.

-“That was a big thing for me like when I went to Michigan State like I wanted to get in that pro style offense,” he said.
-“And, you know, when I was at Michigan State, it made a difference because we was able to watch them on NFL teams.
+“That was a big thing for me like when I went to Michigan State I wanted to get in that pro-style offense,” he said.
+“And, you know, when I was at Michigan State, it made a difference because we were able to watch them on NFL teams.
 And it was just like our offense, just different terminology.”

 Carroll said that has been apparent.

-“Coming to us, he even understood the terminology to some extent too, so it’s really going to facilitate him being comfortable with the transition,” Carroll said.
+“Coming to us, he even understood the terminology to some extent, too, so it’s really going to facilitate him being comfortable with the transition,” Carroll said.
 “So we’ll expect no issues there at all.
 He’ll be able to ‘go.’
 He’s very bursty, very quick.”

 Walker, for now, does not project as a third-down back.
 He wasn’t much of a factor catching the ball out of the backfield at Michigan State last season, posting 13 catches for 89 yards and one touchdown.